spurin/etcd-snapshot-to-json/README.md

 # etcd-snapshot-to-json

-`etcd-snapshot-to-json` is a lightweight tool for converting `etcd` snapshots to JSON format.
-This tool allows you to inspect `etcd` snapshot contents by outputting key-value data in a human-readable JSON format.
+`etcd-snapshot-to-json` is a lightweight tool for displaying `etcd` snapshots in a JSON format.

 This repository has an associated container image for convenience.